ylansegal/blog/source/_posts/2016-02-04-the-repl-issue-18-january-2016.markdown

 ### [When to choose Elixir over Ruby for 2016 projects?][2]

 Elixir seems to be picking up speed and in this post Hubert Łępicki @ AmbertBit explains when he thinks Elixir is a better option than Rails.
-And no, the answer is not always.
+And no, the answer is not "always".

 ### [The Rails Doctrine][3]